vitessio/website/content/en/docs/reference/compatibility/mysql-compatibility.md

 ### Stored Procedures

+Calling stored procedures using CALL is only supported for:

+* unsharded keyspaces
-Calling stored procedures using `CALL` is supported for unsharded keyspaces, or if you directly target a specific shard.
-They can return no results.
+* if you directly target a specific shard

+There are further limitations to calling stored procedures using CALL:

+* The stored procedure CALL cannot return any results
-Only IN parameters are supported.
+* Only IN parameters are supported

-If you use transactions, the transaction state cannot change between calls - if there is a transaction open at the beginning of the CALL, a transaction must still be open after the procedure has run.
+* If you use transactions, the transaction state cannot be changed by the stored procedure.

-Likewise, if there is no transaction open, the procedure should not leave an open transaction after itself.
+	For example, if there is a transaction open at the beginning of the CALL, a transaction must still be open after the procedure finishes.
+Likewise, if no transaction is open at the beginning of the CALL, the stored procedure must not leave an open transaction after execution finishes.

-`CREATE PROCEDURE` is not supported - you have to create the procedure directly on the underlying MySQL servers and not through Vitess.
+CREATE PROCEDURE is not supported.
+You have to create the procedure directly on the underlying MySQL servers and not through Vitess.

 ### Window Functions and CTEs